Jasionowo, Augustów County

+History

+In 1827, the village had a population of 47.

-During the German occupation of Poland (World War II), on August 2, 1943, the Germans pacified the village in an act of anti-Polish revenge after losing an officer in a battle with the Poles.
-They surrounded the village and shot all the captured villagers, i.e. 58 people, and destroyed houses and outbuildings.
+During the German occupation of Poland (World War II), on 2 August 1943, the Germans pacified the village in an act of anti-Polish revenge after losing an officer in a battle with the Polish resistance.
+They surrounded the village and shot all the captured villagers, i.e. 58 Poles, including 19 children, and destroyed houses and outbuildings.